jsmith1610/Hw1/README.md

 The following example shows how to save a snapshot of changes done in the whole working directory.
 This code only works for tracked files. git commit -a
 #

+# BRANCH off command
+Creating a New Branch

+What happens when you create a new branch?
+Well, doing so creates a new pointer for you to move around.
+Let’s say you want to create a new branch called testing.
+You do this with the git branch command:

+git branch testing

+Switching Branches

+To switch to an existing branch, you run the git checkout command.
+Let’s switch to the new testing branch:

+$ git checkout testing

+This moves HEAD to point to the testing branch.

+#